Jerome: Historical and hagiographic writings

+Jerome's most famous work of historical writing was the Chronicon, a translation, reworking, and continuation of the Chronicon of Eusebius.
+Written in Constantinople around 380 it became an influential text in Latin Christendom even though it is not without errors.
+In his other works he evoked historical events and used history as an example and source of argument.
+Even though Jerome engaged in historical writing, he did not consider himself bound by the rules of historians and his output in this domain has to be judged accordingly.

 Description of vitamin A deficiency

-The following passage, taken from Jerome's Life of St. Hilarion which was written about 392, appears to be the earliest account of the etiology, symptoms and cure of severe vitamin A deficiency:
+The following passage, taken from Jerome’s hagiography, appears to be the earliest account of the etiology, symptoms and cure of severe vitamin A deficiency:

 Letters

 Jerome's letters or epistles, both by the great variety of their subjects and by their qualities of style, form an important portion of his literary remains.
 Whether he is discussing problems of scholarship, or reasoning on cases of conscience, comforting the afflicted, or saying pleasant things to his friends, scourging the vices and corruptions of the time and against sexual immorality among the clergy, exhorting to the ascetic life and renunciation of the world, or debating his theological opponents, he gives a vivid picture not only of his own mind, but of the age and its peculiar characteristics.
-Because there was no distinct line between personal documents and those meant for publication, we frequently find in his letters both confidential messages and treatises meant for others besides the one to whom he was writing.
+(See Plowboy trope.)
+Because there was no distinct line between personal documents and those meant for publication, his letters frequently contain both confidential messages and treatises meant for others besides the one to whom he was writing.

-Due to the time he spent in Rome among wealthy families belonging to the Roman upper-class, Jerome was frequently commissioned by women who had taken a vow of virginity to write to them in guidance of how to live their life.
+Due to the time he spent in Rome among wealthy families belonging to the Roman upper class, Jerome was frequently commissioned by women who had taken a vow of virginity to write to them in guidance of how to live their life.
 As a result, he spent a great deal of his life corresponding with these women about certain abstentions and lifestyle practices.